yoiwa-personal/ziprubyapp/man/ziprubyapp.1.md

 * --random-seed

-  Specify a seed integer for pseudorandom number generators.
+  specifies a seed integer for pseudorandom number generators.
 Some features (e.g. `--text-archive`) use random numbers to generate a unique byte sequence in the archive.
 This makes the output archives for the same input set to differ time-to-time.
 Specifying a random